kateLint/AIAgent/README.md

 A smart, multilingual shopping assistant for Telegram groups and individuals!

 ## Features
+- show list
 - ➕ Add items to shared shopping lists
 - 🗑️ Delete items with multi-select
 - ✏️ Bulk edit quantities and units
-- 💡 Suggest basic groceries
+- 💡 Suggest basic groceries, with edit, remove and adding options
 - ⏰ Set reminders to update the list
-- 🌐 Supports English 🇺🇸 and Hebrew 🇮🇱
+- 🌐 Supports English 🇺🇸 , Hebrew 🇮🇱 , Russian 🇷🇺

 ## Technologies
 - Python 3.10+